Leila Amos Pendleton: Published works

-Pendleton’s most famous work is her school textbook, entitled A Narrative of the Negro (1971), which was used as a textbook in Washington, DC public schools.
+Pendleton’s most famous work is her school textbook, entitled A Narrative of the Negro (1971), which was used as a textbook in Washington, D.C., public schools.
 This textbook is under a chronological order where it starts with the African American history in ancient Africa to the early 1900.
 The textbook's first seven chapters is towards the study of the African Diaspora, focusing much on Africa, the Caribbean, and South America.
 The next 15 chapters focused on African-American history, and are followed by colonial history and a section dedicated to the events shaping the early 20th century.
 Pendleton also emphasized the many White allies who had assisted African Americans through oppressive moments in history.
 She wrote positively of the Quakers William Lloyd Garrison and George Peabody, with balanced narratives concerning White oppression with White advocacy.

 One way that Pendleton challenged the morality of White people was through the discourse of slavery.
 According to the dominant narrative, slavery was seen as a system to help "civilize" Black people and to support this ideology, religion was used as justification.
 Pendleton's narratives showed acts of resistance that exemplified African Americans' unhappiness toward slavery.
 Pendleton provided several examples of how African Americans used the judicial system to dismantle slavery.

 Besides that, in her Narrative, she included that the African-American soldier is symbolic because a soldier represented a type of citizenship that had been traditionally excluded and who were civic contributors to American democracy.
 Pendleton expressed that although African Americans were initially not accepted as soldiers, once they were permitted, they were loyal and willing participants to die for freedom.
 Pendleton's gender amplified her influence due to her presentation of Black women in the public imagination and K-12 schools.
 A Narrative of the Negro was written specifically for "all the colored children" in classrooms to celebrate their history and culture.

 Pendleton's other works, included An Alphabet for Negro Children (Mather, 1915), Our New Possession-The Danish West Indies (1917), a published autobiography about Frederick Douglass (1921a), and two short stories published in The Crisis magazine, "The Foolish and the Wise: Sallie Runner is Introduced to Socrates" (1921b) and "The Foolish and the Wise: Sanctum 777NS.D.C.U.O.
 Meets Cleopatra" (1922).
 In "The Foolish and the Wise", through Sallie (the main character), Pendleton show[ed] how white people have presumed to "own" not only human beings, but all significant human attainments, and have complacently assumed that anyone who achieves a great deal must, as a matter of course, be white.